0glabs/0g-doc/docs/build-with-0g/compute-network/sdk.md

   updatedAt: bigint; // Last update timestamp
   model: string; // Model identifier
   verifiability: string; // Indicates how the service's outputs can be verified.
 'TeeML' means it runs with verification in a Trusted Execution Environment.
 An empty value means no verification.
+  additionalInfo: string // Provider-defined metadata, currently used to store the provider's encrypted key, but can be extended to include other custom information in future.
 };
 ```